mlutze/bartok-legacy/README.md

 ## Hidden Trap Card
 _Added by Matt, 14 Aug 2023_

-You may not look at your trap card once you have set it.
+A player may not look at their trap card once they have set it.

 ## Bartok
 _Added by Mathias, 21 Aug 2023_

-If you begin to have 1 card, then you must say "Bartok" before someone next plays a card.
+If a player begins to have 1 card, then they must say "Bartok" before a player next plays a card.

 ## Aces Reverse
 _Added by Xavier, 21 Aug 2023_

-If you play an Ace, then turn order is reversed.
+If a player plays an Ace, then turn order is reversed.

 ## Toktok
 _Added by Jonathan, 21 Aug 2023_

-If you begin to have two cards, then you must say "Toktok" before someone next plays a card.
+If a player begins to have two cards, then they must say "Toktok" before a player next plays a card.

 ## Delay of Game
 _Added by Matt, 21 Aug 2023_

-You may at any point raise your hand to indicate that the current player is taking too long.
+A player may at any point raise their hand to indicate that the current player is taking too long.
-If the majority of players raise their hands, the current player draws a penalty card.
+If the majority of players raise their hands, the Pending Player draws a penalty card.

 ## Root Groups
 _Added by Mathias, 21 Aug 2023_

-When you would play a card on your turn, you may instead play a collection of $n$ cards of the same value $v$ such that:
+When the Active Player would play a card, they may instead play a collection of $n$ cards of the same value $v$ such that:
 - the first card alone would be valid to play
 - $v = i^n$ for some integer $i$